About Kimberlyn Bloise Ceramics

 Kimberlyn Bloise is a ceramic artist who grew up in Monroeville, PA.
 She attended Mercyhurst University for Studio Art and received her MFA from Edinboro University of Pennsylvania.
 Kimberlyn makes work that revolves around material study and experimentation.
 She confronts ideas of anxiety and communication, and challenges what is considered functional or practical by the standards of traditional ceramics.

-Since 2015, Kimberlyn has been teaching ceramics classes and has participated in numerous juried exhibitions and arts festivals, where she has received numerous juror’s merit awards.
+Since 2015, Kimberlyn has been teaching ceramics classes and has participated in numerous juried exhibitions and arts festivals, where she has received several juror’s merit awards.
 In 2021, she was awarded 2nd place for her work in the national MFA student juried exhibition, COHORTS alone : together, hosted by the University of Montana.